 Graduate Certificate in Transportation

-The Center for Transportation Studies now offers a campuswide graduate certificate program in Transportation.
-(Pocket Guide) The certificate is jointly offered by the Nohad A. Toulan School of Urban Studies and Planning and the Department of Civil and Environmental Engineering.
+The certificate is jointly offered by the Nohad A. Toulan School of Urban Studies and Planning and the Department of Civil and Environmental Engineering.

 An equitable and efficient transportation system that safely moves people and goods is critical to healthy, livable communities.
 A carefully planned, designed, maintained and continually improved system significantly influences the well-being of every citizen, preserves natural resources, and enhances economic productivity.
 Increasingly, transportation professionals need multi-disciplinary knowledge and skills to anticipate social, environmental, and technological trends and incorporate them into intelligently-integrated transportation systems.